 Although items in this range have historically been referred to as student fees, only certain of them are student fees, which require statutory authorization.
 The remaining items (indicated with an ) are charges, recovering costs which are not directly instructional.
+Refer to the Administrative Guidance on Tuition & Fees for guidance.

-4510 Collegiate Transfer Out-of-State Tuition
+4510 Associate of Arts/Associate of Science Out-of-State Tuition

 4511 Postsecondary/Vocational Adult/Non-Postsecondary Out-of-State Tuition

-4520 Collegiate Transfer Distance Education Out-of-State Tuition
+4520 Associate of Arts/Associate of Science Distance Education Out-of-State Tuition

 4521 Postsecondary/Voc Adult/Non-Postsecondary Distance Education Out-of-State

 Tuition

 4522 Online Course Fees

 4540 Outside Authority Fees

 4541 Outside Authority Fee Refunds

 4550-4559 Community Services Tuition

 4570 Application Fees

 4571 Student Activity and Incidental Fees

 4572 Late Registration Fees

 4573 Processing Fees

 4574 Graduation Fees

 4575 Transcript Fees

 4576 Security Fees

+4577 Technology Fees

 4580 Testing Fees

 This account includes but is not limited to GED tests, proficiency tests, and

 advanced standing fees.

 4581 Health Fees

 4582 Parking Fees

 4583 Locker Fees

 4584 Student Project Fees

-(Use of this classification is limited.
-Refer to the Administrative Guidance on
+(Use of this classification is limited.)

-Student Fees - Other Student Fees section for guidance.)

 4585 Supplemental Vocational-Adult Seminar/Workshop Fees

 4586 Alcohol and Other Drug Abuse (AODA) Fees

 4587 Aviation Fees

 4588 Professional Development Seminar/Workshop Fees

 4589 Mandated Training Course Fees

 4590-4599 Miscellaneous Student Fees